berkshelf/berkshelf/_includes/index.md

     $ berks cookbook new_application

+## Getting Help

+If at anytime you are stuck or if you're just curious about what Berkshelf can do, just type the help command

+    $ berks help

+    Commands:
+      berks apply ENVIRONMENT     # Apply the cookbook version locks from Berksfile.lock to a Chef environment berks configure             # Create a new Berkshelf configuration file berks contingent COOKBOOK   # List all cookbooks that depend on the given cookbook berks cookbook NAME         # Create a skeleton for a new cookbook berks help [COMMAND]        # Describe available commands or one specific command berks init [PATH]           # Initialize Berkshelf in the given directory berks install               # Install the cookbooks specified in the Berksfile berks list                  # List all cookbooks (and dependencies) specified in the Berksfile berks outdated [COOKBOOKS]  # Show outdated cookbooks (from the community site) berks package [COOKBOOK]    # Package a cookbook (and dependencies) as a tarball berks shelf SUBCOMMAND      # Interact with the cookbook store berks show [COOKBOOK]       # Display name, author, copyright, and dependency information about a cookbook berks update [COOKBOOKS]    # Update the cookbooks (and dependencies) specified in the Berksfile berks upload [COOKBOOKS]    # Upload the cookbook specified in the Berksfile to the Chef Server berks version               # Display version and copyright information

+    Options:
+      -c, [--config=PATH]    # Path to Berkshelf configuration to use.
+      -F, [--format=FORMAT]  # Output format to use.
+                             # Default: human
+      -q, [--quiet]          # Silence all informational output.
+      -d, [--debug]          # Output debug information

+You can get more detailed information about a command, or a sub command, but asking it for help

+    $ berks shelf help

+    Commands:
+      berks shelf help [COMMAND]  # Describe subcommands or one specific subcommand berks shelf list            # List all cookbooks and their versions berks shelf show            # Display information about a cookbook in the Berkshelf shelf berks shelf uninstall       # Remove a cookbook from the Berkshelf shelf

 ## The Berkshelf

 > After running `berks install` you may ask yourself, "Where did my cookbooks go?".
 They were added to The Berkshelf.